 If you would like to try this brewing method but do not yet have a Hario V60, you can buy it in our shop on Senefelder Straße.
 The price is around 30 euros.

 You can find coffee in many delicious varieties right here in the online shop.
-We recommend buying it whole and only grind it fresh just before brewing.
-However, if you don’t have a coffee grinder, you can order one with the right grind for this brewing method.
+We recommend buying your specialty coffee whole and only grind it fresh just before brewing.
+However, if you don’t have a coffee grinder, you can order your specialty coffee with the right grind for this brewing method.

 This is what you will need